Montoire-sur-le-Loir: History

 Montoire-sur-le-Loir is known as the location where, on 24 October 1940, the famous handshake between Adolf Hitler and Philippe Pétain took place signifying the start of organised collaboration of Vichy France with the Nazi regime.
 The meeting took place in a railway car just outside the town's railway station.

 The discussion was entirely a matter of generalities, with no specifics discussed or decided.
 Hitler was impressed with Pétain's commitment to defending the French colonial empire.
 False rumours abounded that France had made major concessions regarding colonies and German control of French ports and the French fleet.
 This was announced to the French public on 30 October in a radio broadcast speech when Pétain declared, "I enter, today, into the way of collaboration."

-Two days previously, Pierre Laval had had a meeting with Hitler in the same location and suggested to Hitler that he meets with Pétain.
+Two days previously, Pierre Laval had had a meeting with Hitler in the same location and suggested to Hitler that he meet with Pétain.

 Montoire was chosen because of its relative isolation and also its proximity to the main Paris-Hendaye train line, Hitler having met with Franco at Hendaye on the 23rd.
 Besides, in case of an aerial attack, the train could have found shelter in the nearby tunnel in Saint-Rimay.
-The tunnel had armored doors, which are still visible, installed for the meeting.
-German command posts were established at Saint-Rimay and Thoré-la-Rochette with direct contact to Berlin.
+Two years later German command posts were established at Saint-Rimay and Thoré-la-Rochette with direct contact to Berlin.